 - Check all grooves and lens line.
 The lens should be in the groove in all portions of the rim.
 Bend your glasses slightly/twist the rim to ensure the lens stays firmly in place.

-Soak your frames in hot tap water or water.
+Soak your frames in hot tap water.
 Add a drop of dish soap to the water and let your frames soak for 20 seconds.
 Remove, quickly pat dry, and try to remove/install the lenses again.

 Repeat above process a couple of times in the same water.
 The frames will get gradually looser as they slowly heat up.